THE GALAH STIMULATES JOY – Metaphor oil painting Galahs flight

 The term ‘dot painting’ stems from what the Western eye sees when facing contemporary Aboriginal acrylic paintings.
 This painting style arose from the Papunya art movement in the 1970s.
 Papunya Tula (The Western Desert – South West of Alice Springs, now venturing further into West Australia) artists used a process that originally mirrored traditional spiritual ceremonies.

 Desert soil is cleared and smoothed mimicking a canvas of dark, earthy boards Papunya Tala use.
 The canvas is prepared for an inscription of sacred designs.
 The designs replicate movements of ancestral beings (spirits) upon the earth.

 The Aboriginals wanted to express this spirit world

-After the ceremony is complete, painted bodies are rubbed away and the earth is smoothed.
-This masks Aboriginal secrets which had taken place.
-The Papunya Tula painting style derives directly from the artists’ knowledge of the traditional body and sand painting.
-This knowledge is associated with the ceremony.
+On completion, painted bodies are rubbed away and the earth is smoothed.
+This masks Aboriginal secrets that had taken place.
+The Papunya Tula painting style derives directly from the artists’ knowledge of the traditional body and sand painting associated with the ceremony.
 As I understand it, to portray these dream time creating stories for the public requires the removal of sacred symbols.
 There is careful monitoring of ancestral designs.